mdaniel1/KataTennis/README.md

-This is a simple Pong game with two players.
+This is a simple Pong game for two players.

 ## Controls
 P to pause the game